solace-iot-team/solace-apim-reference-designs/apim-system/aws/axway-single-node/README.md

-# Dockerk Compose Template for Axway Central
+# Docker Compose Template for Axway Central

 Sets up all components of Solace API-Management connector and Solace-Axway-Amplify-Agent using docker-compose: